Muscles May Preserve A Shortcut To Restore Lost Strength

 Gundersen thinks the results contradict the conventional wisdom that nuclei disappear when muscles atrophy.
 "Nuclei are lost by cell death," he says, "just not the actual muscle nuclei that confer strength."
 What's more, he says these retained extra nuclei might explain how a muscle remembers its past fitness.

 To test this idea, his lab gave some mice testosterone, and left others untreated.
 The doped mice got a boost in muscle mass and muscle nuclei.
-Then the scientists left both groups to atrophy for three months, about 15 percent of a mouse's lifespan.
+Then the scientists left both groups to atrophy for three months, about 15 percent of a mouse's life span.

 Muscle size decreased, but the extra nuclei in the treated mice were still there.